On silent wings, Owls catch their food primarily at night.

-The large eyes that face forward allow this bird to have binocular vision, enabling it to judge distances between objects and maneuver through crowded enviorments.
+The large eyes that face forward owls to have binocular vision, enabling them to judge distances between objects, and maneuver through crowded environments.

 Because they have long flexible necks, they can turn their heads 260 degrees.